chaos-polymtl/lethe/doc/source/examples/multiphysics/water-injection-in-a-closed-cell/water-injection-in-a-closed-cell.rst

 to run the simulation using eight CPU cores.

 .. warning::
     Make sure to compile lethe in `Release` mode and run in parallel using mpirun.
-This simulation takes approximately one minute on 8 processes.
+This simulation takes approximately half a minute on 8 processes.

 -------